 After trying fruitlessly to revive a No 19 tank transceiver, I bought a government surplus Canadian Marconi No 9 Set.
 It was big and heavy.
-However, although it only covered 1.5 to 4.5 MHz, its stability and good performance made it ideal for attaching front-end converters to cover other bands.
-It did a good job and was going strong when I gave it away years later.
+However, although it only covered 1·5 to 4·5 MHz, its stability and good performance made it ideal for attaching front-end converters to cover other bands.
+It did an excellent job and was still working perfectly when I gave it away years later.

-During a summer vacation from college, I built a Heathkit Mohecan.
+During my 1962 summer vacation from college, I built a Heathkit Mohecan.
 This was one of the first all-transistor short wave receivers.
-It was a long-serving friend which was finally laid to rest in the local rubbish skip in July 1997!
+It was a long-serving friend which was finally laid to rest in the local rubbish skip in July 1997.
+Still working!